-We created our composite wetland loss grading scale after consulting with coastal and wetland scientists, and considered the impact of wetland loss on the Galveston Bay system as a whole.
+We created our composite wetland loss grading scale after consulting with coastal and wetland scientistsand considered the impact of wetland loss on the Galveston Bay system as a whole.

-Grade %Loss
+Grade % Loss

 Α 0%

 В 1-9%

 С 10-25%

 D 26-50%

 F 51-100%

 I Incomplete

-Choose Conservation
+WHAT YOU CAN DO Choose Conservation

-- Learn more about the benefits of wetlands, including how they fight flooding in Houston, on HARC's blog. - Join a wetland restoration effort. - Stay informed about development projects that threaten wetlands.
+- Join a wetland restoration effort. - Stay informed about development projects that threaten wetlands.